 In line with our commitment to design excellence, a design competition was held in 2023 find a design team to deliver the landscape design and integrated artworks.

 An open design competition was held to attract the best designers from Australia and around the world.
 A jury chaired by former Prime Minister, the Hon.
 Paul Keating and comprising leading figures from the local and international design community selected the winner out of five finalists.

 The winning design is by AKIN, an Indigenous-led and Sydney-based design team comprising of Yerrabingin, Architectus, Jacob Nash, Studio Chris Fox, Flying Fish Blue and Arup.

 In July 2023, the winning concept design was unveiled.

 The awe-inspiring design honours the long and deep First Nations history of the Gadigal, while leaving a legacy for the future.
 It showcases First Nations design methodologies to create a place that is rich in culture and deeply connected to Country.

-The park features nature play for all ages and abilities, an event lawn for hosting community and cultural events with up to 6000 people, public art installations, winding pathways to explore, extensive native planting and interactive water features.
+The park features nature play for all ages and abilities, an event lawn for hosting community and cultural events, public art installations, winding pathways to explore, extensive native planting and interactive water features.

 A formal planning and consultation process will be required to approve the final design and delivery of the park.